ErikLundJensen/master-labs/lab-ocp-02/README.md

 Pulling
 Scheduled

 Navigate to Applications/Deployment and modify the image version to a non-existing version.
-For example update the element image to use version v4.11.0:
+For example update the element image to use version 4.11b.
+Either do it by using the Console (Edit deployment) or use oc to apply the new tools.yaml file found in the folder for this exercise.
 ```
- image: 'widerin/openshift-cli:v4.11.0'
+ image: 'docker-registry.default.svc:5000/prepare/openshift-cli:4.11b'
 ```

 Return to the "Overview page"